MariaPdg/image-autoencoding/README.md

 (It seems longer training is required for clusterization in the latent space.)

 Now the generated images (from random latent vector) are more similar to food images.
-Weighted KL divergence leads to better reconstructions but the generated images  provide less information.
+The weighted KL divergence leads to better reconstructions but the generated images  provide less information.

 ## Conclusion

 In order to achieve better reconstructions the latent variables must stay away from each other.
-Otherwise, they can coincide, as a consequence deteriorate the reconstructions.
+Otherwise, they may coincide, as a consequence deteriorate the reconstructions.
 Therefore, we have to achieve trade-off between the reconstruction error and VAE penalizer, which pushes the encoder distribution to be similar to the prior latent distribution.

 The VAE reconstructions are quite noisy.
 The reason is the lower dimension of the latent space comparing to the input images.